Creating the Scheduled Order

 Stylize, New Mini Cart, and Other polishing touches

 As with all projects, the last step before stamping the creation completed is to apply the final polished touches.
 This project is no different, while we didn’t go through all the polishing touches ( hey we all have our own opinions about UI/UX right? ) we will briefly touch on what we’ve decided to add to give that final presentation.
-All of which is included in the demo plugin download.
+How you decide to stylize the Shop, create the mini-cart and drive the UI for your Meal Subscription site will depend on your own branding and business.
+Hopefully, what we’ve done can provide you with some inspiration and we’re excited to see what you come up with!

 WooCommerce Shop Page